RVDavis/RVDavis.github.io/cv.md

 ### Teaching expertise

-I have taught on a range of undergraduate and postgraduate courses at the University of Edinburgh, Birkbeck, University of London and University College London, as an associate lecturer and guest lecturer.
+In addition to my current lectureship at QMU, I have taught on a range of undergraduate and postgraduate courses at the University of Edinburgh, Birkbeck, University of London and University College London, as an associate lecturer and guest lecturer.
 I wrote or adapted all lectures and courses that I have led.
+This includes:

-* Lecturer, MSc Neuroscience elective course, _Psychological Theories of ASD_, The University of Edinburgh (2018, 2019, 2020)
+* Lecturer, MSc Neuroscience elective course, _Psychological Theories of ASD_ The University of Edinburgh (2018, 2019, 2020)
 * Seminar leader, _Introduction to Research methods_, BSc Psychology, Birkbeck, University of London (2017)
-* Associate Lecturer, _Developmental Cognitive Neuroscience of Typical and Atypical Development_, Birkbeck, University of London (2018)
+* Associate Lecturer, _Developmental Cognitive Neuroscience of Typical and Atypical Development_, _MSc Cognitive Neuroscience._ Birkbeck, University of London (2018)
-* Associate Lecturer, _Developmental Cognitive Neuroscience MSc_, Birkbeck, University of London (2018, 2019)
+* Associate Lecturer, MSc _Developmental Cognitive Neuroscience MSc_, Birkbeck, University of London (2018, 2019)
 * Guest lecturer, _Fundamental Debates in Cognitive Science MSc course_, Birkbeck, University of London (2017, 2018)
-* From January 2021, I will be leading a 10-week undergraduate Child Development course that I was invited to develop at the University of Glasgow (evening course).
+* I developed and led a 10-week undergraduate Child Development, University of Glasgow

 ### Supervision

-I have supervised 8 BSc and MSc students to completion at QMU, The University of Edinburgh and Birkbeck, University of London.
+I have supervised 10 BSc and MSc students to completion at QMU, The University of Edinburgh and Birkbeck, University of London and QMU, all within autism, developmental psychology or education research.

 ### Selected students project titles:

+* Understanding the views of parents of neurodivergent, bilingual children (2021/2022)
+* Understanding the experiences of autistic and gender diverse adults (2021/2022)
+* Understanding the school experiences of autistic children (2021/2022)
-* Systematic Review: The effects of bilingualism on cognitive development (2020).
-Investigating the impact of bilingualism on social communicative skills in autistic children
+* Systematic Review: the effects of bilingualism on cognitive development (2020/2021).
+* Investigating the impact of bilingualism on social communicative skills in autistic children (2020/2021)
-* Teacher Identification of Autism Spectrum Disorder by Gender, needs And symptomology: a vignette-based study (2019).
+* Teacher Identification of autism by gender, needs and symptomology: a vignette-based study (2019/2020).
-* Parental mediation of pre-schooler’s digital technology use in China and the UK: A cross-cultural Comparison Study (2019).
+* Parental mediation of pre-schooler’s digital technology use in China and the UK: A cross-cultural comparison study (2019/2020).
 * Exploring practitioners understanding of the impact of bilingualism of autistic children.
-(2018)
+(2018/2019)

 ***